TEAS Frequently Asked Questions

 - be free of worms, viruses or other malicious content.
 Files with malicious content will be deleted.

 - be "single layer."
 Documents with multiple layers must be flattened prior to submission, to convert all overlapping areas in a stack of transparent objects into a collection of opaque objects.
 Any invisible layers will be lost when processed by the USPTO.

 - NOT contain any active hypertext links, or any internal/external links.
 While you may textually reference a URL as a disabled link, it cannot be presented as an actual hyperlink.

 - be no larger than 14 x 14 inches.
 If any page within the entire PDF file exceeds this size limitation, the entire PDF file will be blocked from upload.

 NOTE: If you have Adobe Acrobat Professional 6.0, for instructions on resizing PDF pages or reducing the DPI, click here; otherwise, please forward the PDF file to TEAS@uspto.gov, for resizing/reduction within ONE (1) business day.

 Yes.
 A new application for a sound mark can be submitted directly through TEAS.
+Many other forms have also been modified to allow for the filing of a sound mark.
+See the additional information in "Can I submit a sound or multimedia file through TEAS?"
 The mark file must be in .wav, .wmv, .wma, .mp3, .mpg, or .avi format and should not exceed 5 MB in size for the audio files.
 Please use the below instructions to attach a sound mark file and to enter a description of the sound in the file.